LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 We did not need this test for our example, but we use it to illustrate how to use Fisher’s Exact Test when counts in a cell are low (less than five).
-The p-value from Fisher’s exact test is still smaller than $\alpha = 0.05$, so we reach the same conclusion that the relationship observed can be generalised to the population.
+The p-value from Fisher’s exact test is still smaller than $\alpha$ = 0.05, so we reach the same conclusion that the relationship observed can be generalised to the population.

 In addition, the chi-square statistic only tells us whether there is a relationship between two variables; it says nothing about the strength of relationship or exactly what differences between observed and expected frequencies are driving the results.
 We will need to conduct further analyses to address these.

 #### Effect size measures related to chi-square

 Now that we can generalise to the population, we want to know the magnitude of the difference or the strength of the relationship.
-We will look at a few ways to talk about this: one, for differences between the observed and expected observations; second, for relationships between an ordinal variable and a binary variable; and third, between two binary variables.
+We will look at a few ways to talk about this: one, for differences between the observed and expected frequencies; second, for relationships between an ordinal variable and a binary variable; and third, between two binary variables.

 ##### Activity 9: Residuals

 We had observed that there were differences between the observed and expected frequencies.
 This is called a **residual**.
 Some differences seem larger than others.
-For example, there were about 21 more people that lived in areas where rubbish was very common and they more experienced victimisation than what was expected under the null hypothesis.
+For example, there were about 21 more people that lived in areas where rubbish was very common and they experienced more victimisation than what was expected under the null hypothesis.
 When you see large differences, it is unsurprising to also expect that the cell in question may be playing a particularly strong role in driving the relationship between rubbish and victimisation.

-We are not sure, however, of what is considered a large residual.
+We are not sure, though, of what is considered a large residual.
 A statistic that helps address this is the **adjusted standardised residuals**, which behaves like a z-score.
-Residuals indicate the difference between the expected and observed counts on a standardised scale.
+Residuals indicate the difference between the expected and observed frequencies on a standardised scale.
 When the null hypothesis is true, there is only about a 5% chance that any particular standardised residual exceeds 2 in absolute value.

 Whenever you see differences that are greater than the absolute value of 2, the difference between expected and observed frequencies in that particular cell is significant and is driving the results of your chi-square test.
-Values above +3 or below −3 are considered convincing evidence of a true effect in that cell:
+Absolute values above 3 are considered convincing evidence of a true effect in that cell:
 <br>